kdaglas/12os-fe-challenge/README.md

 - Implementation of a movie details page that displays additional information about a movie when a user clicks on a search result.
 - The application is responsive and works well on both desktop and mobile devices.
-- Use of CSS to style the application.
+- Use of CSS (TailwindCSS) to style the application.
 - Use of Git for version control and the project is hosted here on GitHub.
 - Use of modern JavaScript syntax and following of best practices for React development.
-- Design Movie item card to hold single movie item.
-- Design the not found movie image, logo and no data found for the movie section.
-- Design and load results instantly as the user types or as keywords are typed into the search bar.
-- Add a count of all movies at the top.
-- Add all the responsive CSS for the app to run smoothly on mobile devices.

 ### Added features | Tasks accomplished

+- When the application is loaded, a set of movies of page 1 are displayed.
 - Implementation of the application using Typescript instead of JavaScript.
 - Writing of clean, readable, and maintainable code.
 - Implementation of pagination on the home page.
 - Use of TailwindCSS framework to style the application.
 - Writing of unit tests using Jest.
-- Add a no internet connection image to tell user when there is no internet to improve user experience
 - Add an error message during search so that a user doesn't forget to add a keyword.
 - Add a loader for incase of slow internet for a user not to lose hope.
 - Design and add the favicon to cater for future SEO purposes.
 - Error handling in the axios functionality to cater for any errors
 - Host the app on netlify for easy accessibility
 - Added gif to read me.
+- Design the not found movie image, logo and no data found for the movie section.
+- Design and load results instantly as the user types or as keywords are typed into the search bar.
+- Add a count of all movies at the top.
+- Add all the responsive CSS for the app to run smoothly on mobile devices.
+- Design Movie item card to hold single movie item.

 ### Technologies used